Rubo3/subbot/README.md

 This software works in parallel, it makes use of all the CPU cores and tries to balance the work load equally between all of them.

-Currently subbot works with Matroska video (MKV) and Advanced SubStation Alpha (ASS) files only, and uses a modified version of Sheldon Woodward's [pymkv](https://github.com/sheldonkwoodward/pymkv), which adds support for a custom `mkvmerge` binary path and has no external dependencies.
+Currently subbot works with Matroska video (MKV) and Advanced SubStation Alpha (ASS) files only, and uses a modified version of Sheldon Woodward's [pymkv](https://github.com/sheldonkwoodward/pymkv), which adds support for a custom `mkvmerge` binary path and removes its external dependencies.
 Work needs to be done to add proper support for non-Matroska source video files.
 At the moment, `mkvmerge` is invoked two times: the source video first gets converted to a temporary MKV file, then the new tracks are added using the temporary file as a base, finally the temporary file is deleted.
 MKVToolNix can convert and add the new tracks issuing `mkvmerge` only once, so a simpler method needs to be researched, maybe by slightly modifying pymkv.

 ## One more thing